 - Releasing methane, an extreme potent green house gas, into the atmosphere

 In addition, the utilities currently have little incentive to repair leaks, because the cost of leaked gas is passed on to consumers.
-A bill that would have ended this practice failed to pass the legislature in 2016.
+In 2016, legislation to end this practice failed, but it is back on the Massachusetts legislature’s agenda for 2017-18.